However many holy words you read, however many you speak, what good will they do you if you do not act on upon them? ~ Buddha

 Thank you for reading this article and learning about some great books that can help you learn about Buddhism!
 Please let me know in the comments what you think of these books after reading them (and give your book suggestions as well).

-Note: The order of my top 5 book recommendations were changed and reordered on 7/4/2016 to make the recommendations better in understanding Buddhism, and to reflect availability of the books.
+Article Update Notes: The order of my top 5 book recommendations were changed and reordered on 7/4/2016 to make the recommendations better in understanding Buddhism, and to reflect availability of the books.
 Books #1, 2, and 5 remain from the original article.
 If you would like to watch a video with my original recommendations (remember, not all are in print) please click here.